toptal/chewy/README.md

 scope.merge(other_scope) # queries could be merged
 ```

-Also, queries can be performed on a type individually
+Also, queries can be performed on a type individually:

 ```ruby
 UsersIndex::User.filter(term: {name: 'foo'}) # will return UserIndex::User collection only
 ```

-If you are performing more than one `filter` or `query` in the chain,
-all the filters and queries will be concatenated in the way specified by
+If you are performing more than one `filter` or `query` in the chain, all the filters and queries will be concatenated in the way specified by
 `filter_mode` and `query_mode` respectively.

 Default `filter_mode` is `:and` and default `query_mode` is `bool`.

-Available filter modes are: `:and`, `:or`, `:must`, `:should` and
-any minimum_should_match-acceptable value
+Available filter modes are: `:and`, `:or`, `:must`, `:should` and any minimum_should_match-acceptable value

-Available query modes are: `:must`, `:should`, `:dis_max`, any
-minimum_should_match-acceptable value or float value for dis_max
-query with tie_breaker specified.
+Available query modes are: `:must`, `:should`, `:dis_max`, any minimum_should_match-acceptable value or float value for dis_max query with tie_breaker specified.

 ```ruby
 UsersIndex::User.filter{ name == 'Fred' }.filter{ age < 42 } # will be wrapped with `and` filter